Abdullatif2/TwinShield/README.md

 # TwinShield: LLM-Supported Digital-Twin-Gated Zero-Touch Resilience for O-RAN Security

-This repository contains the local prototype and reproducibility artifact for **TwinShield**, an LLM-supported digital-twin (DT)-gated zero-touch resilience framework for O-RAN security.
+This repository contains the local prototype and reproducibility for **TwinShield**, an LLM-supported digital-twin (DT)-gated zero-touch resilience framework for O-RAN security.
 The prototype evaluates bounded remediation decisions under coupled KPI poisoning and xApp misbehavior using a synthetic O-RAN-inspired environment, an analytical grey-box DT, heuristic controllers, and local LLM planners executed through Ollama.

 ---